zammad/zammad-user-documentation/extras/customers.rst

    :alt: Ticket pane (customer view)
    :align: center

-   Click the 👨 tab in the ticket pane to see the customer's profile.
+   Click the 👨 tab in the ticket sidebar to see the customer's profile.

 If the customer has other tickets too, you can see a summary when you hover over the **open/closed** labels: